giantjs/giant-developer-guide/src/universal-events.md

 As the examples show, events are triggered synchronously.
 This means that all handlers associated with this event will be called before execution proceeds to the line after the trigger.
 In the second example no path argument is being passed to `.triggerSync()`, as the evented instance already has that information.

+Implementing asynchronous triggering is up to the application, by using `setTimeout`, or promises, etc.

 Broadcasting events
 -------------------

 Events normally bubble from the end of the affected path toward its root.
 In certain situations though, we might want to notify a number of subscribed components at once.
 Giant makes this possible, as long as the components in question share a common root on their event paths.

-Here's how we'd make an entire pack of dogs bark, assuming the event path associated with a single dog follows the `'dog>packName>dogName'` structure, and there events are listened to in `$event.eventSpace`:
+Here's how we'd notify the application that an entire pack of dogs is barking, assuming that the event path associated with a single dog follows the `'dog>packName>dogName'` structure, and there events are being listened to in `$event.eventSpace`:

 ```js
 $event.eventSpace